-It is the expectation that you attend class in person as required unless you have made alternative arrangements with me prior to the start of class due to illness, medical reasons, [other reasons], or the need to isolate or quarantine due to COVID-19.
+It is the expectation that you attend class in person (except for the first two weeks of the term, when we will be meeting synchronously via Zoom).
+Please let me know if you are unable to attend class due to illness, the need to isolate or quarantine due to COVID-19, or other reasons.
 As in any in-person course, attendance and participation are crucial for a complete understanding of course material.
 In choosing to attend the University of Denver, you've chosen to join a larger Community of Care, which means you've chosen specific responsibilities-including in this class.

 By enrolling in the University of Denver and in this course, you have agreed: